Taxco Mexico: Things to Do, Where to Stay + What to Eat

 7. Take a Break in Plaza Borda (The Zocalo)

 Like most towns in Mexico, the Zocalo is the center of life.
-Well, that and the mercado (see where to eat).
+Well, that and the mercado (see where to eat in Taxco).

 This public square rises a few steps above the cobblestone streets.
 The border is lined with multiple benches that are shaded with mature trees.
 In the center is the characteristic gazebo, called a kiosko.